pret/pokecrystal/docs/bugs_and_glitches.md

  	supereffectivetext
  	checkfaint
  	buildopponentrage
--	effectchance ; bug: duplicate effectchance shouldn't be here defensedown statdownmessage endmove
+-; BUG: Moves that lower Defense can do so after breaking a Substitute (see docs/bugs_and_glitches.md)
+-	effectchance
+ 	defensedown
+ 	statdownmessage
+ 	endmove